teolivan/LNU_IoT_project/README.md

 ## Putting Everything Together
 How is all the electronics connected?
 Describe all the wiring, good if you can show a circuit diagram.
 Be specific on how to connect everything, and what to think of in terms of resistors, current and voltage.
 Is this only for a development setup or could it be used in production?

+All of the sensors and actuators are wired parallelly.
+The ground is connected to the side of the breadboard, where the negative current is supposed to flow.
+The 3V3 pin provides 3.3V power out (power supply), which is connected to the side of the breadboard for the positive current.
+All of the components are connected to the power supply and the ground.
+All of the sensors and actuators are provided with 3.3V.
+The sensors and actuators are connected to GPIO pins on the pico, which stands for General Purpose Input/Output.
+The DHT11 sensor is connected to the 22nd GPIO pin.
+The MCP9700 sensor is connected to the 26nd GPIO pin which also works as an analog digital converter (ADC0).
+The LDR sensor is connected to the 27nd GPIO pin, and also has a resistor connected to it with 470Ω (ohm) resistance for controlling the current flowing to the LDR from the power outlet.
+The LEDs are connected to the ground and the GPIO pins on the board.
+The red LED is connected to the 19th GPIO pin.
+The green LED is connected to the 20th GPIO pin.
+The yellow LED is connected to the 21st GPIO pin.
+All of the components are connected to the Pico using male to male lab cables.
+The Raspberry Pi Pico is connected to the breadboard by pressing it down, connecting the metal pins to the breadboard.
 <img src="https://github.com/teolivan/LNU_IoT_project/blob/main/circuit_diagram/lnu_iot.png?raw=true" alt="wiring for the project">
 ![image](https://github.com/teolivan/LNU_IoT_project/assets/74550333/9c38ebdc-695e-4d12-8d54-0cf4df0716f5)
 ![image](https://github.com/teolivan/LNU_IoT_project/blob/main/images/unnamed%20(6).jpg?raw=true)